Stillpoint-Software/hyperbee.json/README.md

 # Hyperbee.Json

 `Hyperbee.Json` is a high-performance JSONPath parser for .NET, that supports both `JsonElement` and `JsonNode`.
-The library is designed to be quick and extensible, allowing support for other JSON document types.
+The library is designed to be quick and extensible, allowing support for other JSON document types and functions.

 ## Features

 - **High Performance:** Optimized for performance and efficiency.
 - **Supports:** `JsonElement` and `JsonNode`.
-- **Extensible:** Easily extended to support additional JSON document types.
+- **Extensible:** Easily extended to support additional JSON document types and filter functions.
 - **`IEnumerable` Results:** Deferred execution queries with `IEnumerable`.
-- **Comformant:** Adheres to the JSONPath Specification [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html).
+- **Conformant:** Adheres to the JSONPath Specification [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html).

 ## JSONPath Consensus